erp12/pyshgp/ROADMAPS.md

 - Create an `ancestry.csv` pipe delimited log file
   - `parent_id`, `child_id`, `generation`, `selection_method`, `variation_method`
   - Edge list of evolutionary lineage.

-## User Defined Types/Stacks

-### Goals

-- Users should be able to define their own PushTypes which get associated Stacks.
-- This is meant to aid in domain-specific applications (ie. NeuroEvolution, Quantum Algorithms, etc)